indiacovid19/indiacovid19/README.md

 Exceptions
 ----------

-In the following cases, the data in [`indiacovid19.json`][1] differs slightly from the data in the reference links documented above:
+In the following cases, the numbers in [`indiacovid19.json`][1] differs slightly from the the reference links:

 - 2020-03-25 20:57: The WoM reference link shows 554 active
   cases on this date.
 However, the MoHFW website showed 553 active cases